-KLYP961 has minimal off-target activity, desirable drug like properties such as pharmacokinetic profile, CYP-450and hERG activities.
-Acute or subchronic administration of (supra)pharmacological doses of KLYP961 was well tolerated both in mice and primates with acceptable side effect profile both in GI motility and cardiovascular function.
-In addition, KLYP961 has efficacy in a range of pain/inflammation models both in rodents and non-human primates.
+KLYP961 has minimal off-target activity, desirable druglike properties such as pharmacokinetic profile, and CYP450 and hERG activities.
+Acute or subchronic administration of (supra)pharmacological doses of KLYP961 was well tolerated in both mice and primates with acceptable side effect profile in both gastrointestinal motility and cardiovascular function.
+In addition, KLYP961 has efficacy in a range of pain/inflammation models in both rodents and nonhuman primates.
 These attributes suggest that KLYP961 has a unique profile relative to known iNOS inhibitors described in the literature (Vallance and Leiper, 2002).
 The profile of KLYP961 makes it an ideal tool with which to investigate therapeutic utility of iNOS and nNOS inhibition in humans in a variety of disease states where a causal role of NO has been implicated.